flippyhead/admiral-cloudformation/README.md

   }
 ```

+Admiral then applies the parameters for a given environment to your CloudFormation templates as required by whatever action you are performing.

 ## Examples

 To create a new CloudFormation stack (and its associated resources) using a staging configuration:

       $ admiral cf create --environment staging --template ./CloudFormation.template

+Create a stack using the default template (./CloudFormation.template) using a custom JSON file:

+      $ admiral cf create --params /usr/local/config/custom.json

+Update the default stack using the default environment (./production.json):

+      $ admiral cf update

 # CloudFormation Templates